Borders-None/lessons-2020-autumn-advanced/advanced_6_arrays-part-2/README.md

 #### `.map()`

-Like `.forEach`, iterates over the array, but creates a new array by applying a transform function on every element.
+Like `.forEach`, `.map()` iterates over the array, but creates a new array by applying a transform function on every element.

 Also one of the more useful ones.